shavz/shiveenp.com/content/uses/index.md

 - [1Password](https://1password.com) for managing my logins and passwords
 - [Bear](https://bear.app) for note taking
+- [Rescue Time](https://www.rescuetime.com/) for detailed graphs on how I manage my time so I can be more productive when I need to be.
+Use my [referral link](https://www.rescuetime.com/ref/2254444) if you'd like to sign up too.
 - [ON1 Photo RAW](https://www.on1.com) as my lightroom replacement
 - [Pixelmator Pro](https://www.pixelmator.com/pro/) for creating logos and vector graphic editing
 - [Figma](https://www.figma.com) Their free account is perfect for wireframe mockups